RGBCube/JsonWrapper/README.md

 # 🈷️ JsonWrapper
-Easy JSON wrapper packed with features.
+Easy to use JSON wrapper packed with features.
 # 📥 Usage
 Execute `pip install json-wrapper`.